Susan Sutton Trio Reviews

 has been the constant in Sutton's trio, usually relegated to beating

 out Latin rhythms.
-On this album, he gets a chance to show what he can
+On this album, he gets a chance to show what he

 do with bop and other jazz styles.
-With each new recording, Sutton has
+With each new recording, Sutton

 moved forward with her creativity, making each album a satisfying